(1) Interpreting Apocalyptic Symbolism

 About half the translations say the same as the KJV, that the Day of the Lord “is at hand,” which means about to happen right away.
 Other translations say, “is come” or “is present.”
+The MEV says, “is already here,” and the NIV says, “has already come.”
 According to Robert’s Word Pictures, the passage should read, “is imminent.”
+The word, “imminent” means about to happen at any moment.
 Robert’s Word Pictures says:

 As that the day of the Lord is now present . . .
 Perfect active indicative . . . intransitive in this tense to stand in or at or near.
 So “is imminent” (Lightfoot). . . .
 Certainly it flatly denies that by conversation or by letter he had stated that the second coming was immediately at hand. . . .
 It is enough to give one pause to note Paul’s indignation over this use of his name by one of the over-zealous advocates of the view that Christ was coming at once. . . .
 Moreover, Paul’s words should make us hesitate to affirm that Paul definitely proclaimed the early return of Jesus.
 He hoped for it undoubtedly, but he did not specifically proclaim it as so many today assert and accuse him of misleading the early Christians with a false presentation.

 The Complete Word Study Dictionary says, “To be present, instant, or at hand . . .
 Impending.”
 It is translated “present” in 1 Cor.
 3:22 and Gal.
 1:4.
-There you have it, not only did Christ speak against the imminent Rapture / return in the parables, but Paul spoke against it as well.
+There you have it, not only did Christ speak against the imminent Rapture / return in the parables, but Paul directly spoke against it.
 On this point both Roberts and Lightfoot are in agreement.

 What about the passages where we are told to be watchful?
 There are two ways of looking at those passages, one is that they mainly apply to the generation that will in fact see the return of Christ, and another is best illustrated with this story:

-Suppose you were told to take a certain road and when you come to a large statue of a horse carved in the rock, then you should turn right at the road next to it.
+Suppose you were told to take a certain road and when you come to a large rock, then you should turn right at the road next to it.
 You don’t know where that rock is located, so you must watch for it right from the start of your journey.
 You don’t know that the rock is located 2,000 miles away.
 The rock is not hovering up in the sky waiting to slam down to earth whenever a command is given.
 It may seem to be imminent because you must watch for it from the start of the trip, but it actually is not.
-It is firmly planted in the ground 2,000 miles away; you just don’t know where it is located.
+It is firmly planted in the ground 2,000 miles away; you just don’t know where it’s located.

-If the doctrine of imminence has a smoking gun, it is the statement by Peter that Christ must stay in heaven until the time when all things will be restored: “Repent, then, and turn to God . . . even Jesus.
+If the doctrine of imminence has a smoking gun, it is the statement by Peter that Christ must stay in heaven until the time when all things will be restored; “Repent, then, and turn to God . . . even Jesus.
 Heaven must receive him until the time comes for God to restore everything” (Acts 3:19-21).
-This passage says that Jesus will stay in heaven until some future time when Christ will restore all things.
-(The smoking gun that kills the pretrib theory is found later in the book.)
+This passage says that Jesus will stay in heaven until some future time when God will restore the whole earth, including plants and animals.
+(The smoking gun that kills the pre-trib theory is in a later chapter.)

-Peter certainly did not look for a soon return, because he knew that the prophecy Jesus made must be fulfilled: “when you are old, you will stretch out your hands, and another will dress you and carry you where you do not want to go” (John 21:18).
-So Peter knew he was going to live to be an old man, so he knew Jesus was not going to return in his lifetime.
+Peter certainly did not look for a soon return, because he knew that a prophecy Jesus made must be fulfilled: “when you are old, you will stretch out your hands, and another will dress you and carry you where you do not want to go” (John 21:18).
+So Peter knew he was going to live to be an old man and die, therefore, he knew Jesus was not going to return in his lifetime.

-As you can see, the correct interpretation of Bible prophecy provides great evidence against the pretribulation Rapture theory, as we will see throughout this book, including the next section.
+As you can see, the correct interpretation of Bible prophecy provides great evidence against the pre-tribulation/imminent Rapture theory, as we will see throughout this book, including the next section.